vinjk/Augmented_Reality/README.md

-# Augmented Reality using Python and OpenCV
+# Augmented Reality using OpenCV library

 This is an OpenCV project to
 1. Track a surface in a video